Last updated: 10 April 2017

 Complete application definition can be found in the glossary.

-is available on the New Zealand Archives website.
+The Information and Records Management Standard for the New Zealand Public Sector is available on the New Zealand Archives website.